 Detailed information regarding the cost of the LDC programmes and fee procedures are outlined in the LDC Fees Guide, please click here to view the LDC Fees Guide.

 Participants who successfully complete the Higher Certificate in Arts in Adult and Further Education may progress to undertake the NFQ Level 7 Bachelor of Arts in Adult & Further Education, which will enhance their professional competence and capabilities as adult education tutors/practitioners.
-Please consult our Programme Pathways Infographic below to give you an idea of the pathways/progression opportunities available to you for further study with us here at WIT.
+Please consult our Programme Pathways Infographic below to give you an idea of the pathways/progression opportunities available to you for further study.